 Higher Education Civic Engagement Awards

-2016 Call for Nominations
+2017 Call for Nominations

 - Leadership and innovation in defining and addressing issues of public concern at any level from the local to the global;

 - Depth and breadth of institutional commitment.

 The Washington Center has presented the Higher Education Civic Engagement Awards each year since 2009.
 Past awardees have reflected a broad diversity of institutional profiles.

 The 2017 Higher Education Civic Engagement Award recipients will each receive one (1) full scholarship for The Washington Center’s academic seminar Inside Washington 2018 in January.

 If you are interested in nominating your college or university for the 2017 Higher Education Civic Engagement Awards, please complete our online nomination form.
 You will be asked to provide the following attachments: